MotherOfUnicorns/recipes/chinese_boiled_beef.md

 - boil beef slices
 - top off with hot oil

-Recommended to finish all preperations before cooking.
+Recommended to finish all preparations before cooking.

 You'll need a wok, another pot for cooking vegetables, a metal/heat resistant sift, and a deep serving bowl.